TLDR

 Block types

 Lowdefy has list of default block types as defined in the Lowdefy docs.
 The default Lowdefy blocks aim to cover a very generic implementation of the Ant Design react component library.
-To use all the default block types, you can simply use the block type
+To use all the default block types, you can simply use the block type key, like Button, TextInput, or Box.

 Default block type config example: